Fundamentals of AML/CFT and the role of the MLRO in the AIFC

 1. The programme

-Day 1 — Introduction to the AML/CFT System
+Day 1 – Introduction to the AML/CFT Framework

-- FATF, EAG, UN, Basel Committee, Wolfsberg Group
+• FATF, EAG, UN, Basel Committee, and Wolfsberg Group standards

-- AIFC legal framework: AFSA’s approach to AML/CFT
+• AIFC legal framework and AFSA’s AML/CFT approach

-Day 2 — Building an AML/CFT System Within a Company
+Day 2 – Building an AML/CFT System within an Organization

-- Mandatory policies and procedures (within AFSA context):
+• Mandatory policies and procedures under AFSA requirements:

 - Internal reporting and escalation procedures